Kristen Martinez, M.Ed., Ed.S., LMHCA, NCC

 Questioning your identity can be scary.
 Coming to terms with an LGBT+ identity may be challenging for you.
 Living with that identity might be even more difficult.
 It can be hard to accept yourself as you truly are when all you see is hatred and ignorance around you.
 Stigma, discrimination, homophobia, biphobia, transphobia, and heterosexism are real.
 There is nothing wrong with you; it is the culture all around you that is sick.

-LGBT+ affirmative counseling and therapy underscores that your gender or sexual identity is only one facet of your identity.
+LGBT+ affirmative counseling and therapy underscores that your gender or sexual identity or orientation is only one facet of your identity.
 You have multiple identities that may waver in importance or salience at any point in time.
 What you come into counseling for may have nothing at all to do with this facet of your identity, and I understand this important distinction.